-The Chinese Communication Common Core course, which provides three credits, is an integral part of the HKUST Common Core Program.
+The Chinese Communication Common Core course is an integral part of the HKUST Common Core Program.
 Students are required to complete one of the Chinese Communication Common Core courses to meet the requirements for graduation.
-As students have extremely diverse Chinese learning backgrounds and huge differences in Chinese proficiency, the Center for Language Education (CLE) has built two categories of Chinese Communication Common Core courses for students with Chinese background (C1) as well as non-Chinese background (C2).
+As students have extremely diverse Chinese learning backgrounds and huge differences in Chinese proficiency, the Center for Language Education (CLE) has built two categories of Chinese Communication Common Core courses for students with Chinese language background as well as non-Chinese language background.

 In the course selection process, please note:

 Students are expected to self-assess their language standard in an honest manner, and exercise high integrity in the course selection process.

 Based on class instructors’ advice, students may join other courses during the add/drop period or in future semesters.